Ziyang412/VideoTree/README.md

 ## Acknowledgments
-We thank the developers of [LLoVi](https://github.com/CeeZh/LLoVi), [LifelongMemory](https://github.com/Agentic-Learning-AI-Lab/lifelong-memory), [EVA-CLIP](https://huggingface.co/BAAI/EVA-CLIP-18B#eva-clip-8b) for their public code release.
+We thank the developers of [LLoVi](https://github.com/CeeZh/LLoVi), [LifelongMemory](https://github.com/Agentic-Learning-AI-Lab/lifelong-memory), [EVA-CLIP](https://huggingface.co/BAAI/EVA-CLIP-18B#eva-clip-8b), [Kmeans-pytorch](https://github.com/subhadarship/kmeans_pytorch) and [SKlearn Clustering](https://scikit-learn.org/stable/auto_examples/cluster/plot_ward_structured_vs_unstructured.html) for their public code release.
 We also thank the authors of [VideoAgent](https://arxiv.org/pdf/2403.10517) for the helpful discussion.

 # Reference
 Please cite our paper if you use our models in your works: